TriplyDB/Documentation/docs/triply-db/index.md

 Redirects enable easy dereferencing of resources.
 For example, you can dereference a resource https://example.org/resource/Amsterdam into dataset https://api.triplydb.com/MyAccount/myCities by following these steps:

-1. First update the webserver of where the IRI is originally pointing towards the the redirect API.
-In this example all subpaths of `/resource` are to be redirected from https://example.org to https://api.triplydb.com/redirect/$requestUri. this means that when a request for https://example.org/resource/Amsterdam comes to the webserver of `https://example.org` it will be redirected to https://api.triplydb.com/redirect/https://example.org/resource/Amsterdam.
+1. First update the web server of where the IRI is originally pointing towards the redirect API.
+In this example all subpaths of `/resource` are to be redirected from https://example.org to https://api.triplydb.com/redirect/$requestUri. this means that when a request for https://example.org/resource/Amsterdam comes to the web server of `https://example.org` it will be redirected to https://api.triplydb.com/redirect/https://example.org/resource/Amsterdam.

-2. Now that the external webserver is set up to redirect to TriplyDB, TriplyDB needs to be configured to accept the request and redirect it to the correct dataset.
+2. Now that the external web server is set up to redirect to TriplyDB, TriplyDB needs to be configured to accept the request and redirect it to the correct dataset.
 This is done by adding a rule on the administrator redirects page.
 To add a rule, press the `ADD RULE` button to begin with the creation of a new rule.
 For this example we want to add a prefix rule with the pattern to match https://example.org/resource/City/.
 The prefix rule needs a dataset to redirect to.
 This will be the dataset https://api.triplydb.com/myAccount/myCities.
 Press `CREATE RULE` to create the rule.
 Each rule is evaluated when a request comes in `https://api.triplydb.com/redirect/$requestUri` and mapping rules are evaluated from top (highest priority) to bottom (lowest priority).
 When a match is found the requestUri is then redirected to that location.

 TriplyDB supports two types of mapping rules: